jessarcher/jessarcher.com/content/collections/pages/uses.md

 updated_by: 8a797ce5-64a8-4ca6-a356-d5382ab15ad3
 updated_at: 1668501176
 ---
-# My tools of the trade
+# My tools of the trade.

+It's fun to compare notes on the gear we all use, so consider this my entry in that conversation.
+It's also a good excuse for some affiliate links, right?

 <img class="sm:w-3/4 rounded-md shadow-xl" alt="desk" src="/assets/desk.jpg" />
 <small>(This photo is a little out of date and missing a few things, but you get the idea.)</small>

 ## Hardware